qwertie/home/misc/Atlas-Shrugged-summary.md

 > [...]
 "You wouldn't understand it," she said and walked out.

 Dagny follows a trail toward the inventor of the motor.
-She speaks to Eugene Lawson, who ran Community National Bank of Madison into the ground by making foolish loans (and now makes unprompted remarks about how moral he his an how she shouldn't despise him), which leads her to Lee Hunsacker, president of the company that bought the bankrupt TCMC factory, who makes unprompted remarks about how nothing is his fault.
+She speaks to Eugene Lawson, who ran Community National Bank of Madison into the ground by making foolish loans (and now makes unprompted remarks about how moral he his an how she shouldn't despise him).
+Lawson leads her to Lee Hunsacker, president of the company that bought the bankrupt TCMC factory, who makes unprompted remarks about how nothing is his fault.
 He explains that he sued banker Midas Mulligan for a loan, based on a new "emergency" law saying "people were forbidden to discriminate for any reason whatever", and the proof of discrimination was that Mulligan said he wasn't qualified to run a vegetable pushcart.
-Judge Narragansett ruled against him, but he won on appeal.
-Lee Hunsaker gives her a lead in Durance, Louisiana where the three heirs of Jed Starnes, original owner of TCMC, lived.
-After Ivy Starnes explains the "great, new plan" based on "From each according to his ability, to each according to his need", which quickly destroyed the company, Dagny learns of chief engineer William Hastings.
+Judge Narragansett ruled against Hunsacker, but he won on appeal.
+Lee Hunsaker gives her a lead in Durance, Louisiana, where the three heirs of Jed Starnes, original owner of TCMC, lived.
+Ivy Starnes explains the "great, new plan" based on "From each according to his ability, to each according to his need", which quickly destroyed the company.
+Dagny learns from Ivy that the chief engineer was William Hastings.
 William is dead, but his wife remembers a diner in the rocky mountains where she once saw a man whom she had once seen standing beside the inventor of the motor.

-In the diner, the cook is skilled and she offers him $10,000 a year to work in New York.
+In the diner, the cook is skilled and she offers him $10,000 a year to work in New York (since dollar values all seem to be stated in 1957 dollars, this should be about $91,000 in 2020 dollars).
 He refuses.
 He admits to knowing the motor's inventor, but won't give any information about him.
 She asks the cook for his name.
 It's Hugh Akston.

 > "Hugh Akston?" she stammered.
 "The philosopher? ...
 The last of the advocates of reason?"

 > [...]
 "But ... but what are you doing here?"
 Her arm swept at the room.
 "This doesn't make sense!"

 > "I'm earning my living." ...
 "Give it up, Miss Taggart.
 It is a hopeless quest, the more hopeless because you have no inkling of what an impossible task you have chosen to undertake."

 He gives her a cigarette, and as she leaves, notices its unusual flavor and brand (a golden dollar sign).
 She puts it out and later gives it to a cigarette connoisseur in Taggart Terminal, who has never seen the brand before.